tencentyun/intlcloud-documents/product/网络/负载均衡/购买指导/计费说明_intl.md

 The private network-based CLB is free, and the public network-based CLB charges a rental fee only.
 The public network must be purchased for the CVM bound with public network CLB.
 For more information, please see [Public Network Billing Method](https://intl.cloud.tencent.com/document/product/213/10578).

 ## Pay-as-You-Go Mode
-The rental fee for public network-based CLB is charged according to a pay-as-you-go mode and on a per-day basis.
-In this way, you do not need to prepay for the entire period of use.
+The rental fee for public network-based CLB is billed according to a pay-as-you-go mode and on a per-day basis.
+With this billing mode, you do not need to prepay for the entire period of use.
 - You will be billed for services used every 24 hours.
 - The billing starts when the CLB instance is successfully created and stops when you perform the termination.
 - Usage that is less than a day will be billed as one day.

 >!
 We will deduct a day's fee in advance when you create a pay-as-you-go CLB instance.
 Please ensure you have sufficient balance in your account.
-After purchase, there will be a daily rental fee charge, even if the instance is idle (no access and not bound with backend CVM).
+After purchase, there will be a daily rental fee charge, even if the instance is idle (not accessed and not bound with backend CVM).

 ## Price
 The rental fees of the public network-based CLB instance domains are as follows.